|AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy||Gravity, black holes and physics|

 De Sitter's model is inadequate for the current universe in the era of matter, in the evolution of which luminous and dark matter play a significant role, as well as in the earlier era of radiation.
 However, it could be adequate in a very early period, in a time range aprox.
 10-36 ÷ 10-32 sec., when a short but powerful inflationary expansion is theoretically assumed (§5.5 "Microphysics and cosmology.
 Inflationary universe.").
 And also in the distant future: if the currently observed accelerated expansion of the universe is caused by a cosmological constant generating dark energy, the universe will continue to expand, all matter and radiation will dilute to almost zero (§5.6, section "Dark energy and accented expansion of the universe").
 The vacuum energy generated by the cosmological constant will then dominate and the universe will expand exponentially (5.19) according to de Sitter's model.

-However, the physical significance of the cosmological term becomes clearer after its transfer to the right-hand side of Einstein's equations
+However, the physical significance of the cosmological member becomes clearer after its transfer to the right-hand side of Einstein's equations